 - Public transport disruption

-While we have discussed each of the truly fundamental parts of WFM, some contact centres – with large WFM teams – often task them with additional responsibilities.
-These may include:
+While we have discussed each of the truly fundamental parts of WFM, some contact centres with large WFM teams often task them with additional responsibilities.
+These may include the following.

 The metrics that a performance manager would typically track include First Call Resolution (FCR), Net Promoter Score (NPS) and Customer Satisfaction (CSAT), amongst others.